microsoft/psi/topics/InDepth.Interop.md

 ## MessagePack Format

 A single `MessagePackFormat` class provides implementations for [MessagePack](https://msgpack.org) binary records.
+Message records are similar to JSON with root `'message'` and `'originatingTime'` properties.
+The originating time is encoded as a `long` representing the ticks since epoch (100-nanosecond intervals that have elapsed since 12:00:00 midnight, January 1, 0001).

 The persisted form contains an `int32` length prefix (little endian) to each record and is terminated by a zero-length record.
 That is:

 ```text
 <length><record bytes><length><record bytes>...0
 ```

 The format is very compact and is recommended when data transfer bandwidth or persisted file size is a concern.
 The expressiveness of the format is very similar to JSON.
 It's difficult to give examples of the serialized form, given that it is a byte-level encoding, roughly type-tagged fields with various encoding strategies.
-The whole payload is then LZ4 compressed, making it quite opaque to humans.

 However, there are serialization libraries for MessagePack in 50+ languages, making it *very* portable; a recommended format for streams of structured data.